ajschumacher/so_tense_very_flow_wow/index.md

 Luckily, the same system that we used earlier to visualize the graph also has just the mechanisms we need.

-We instrument our graph by adding operations that summarize its state.
-Here we'll create one that reports the current value of `y`, our neuron's current prediction.
+We instrument the computation graph by adding operations that summarize its state.
+Here we'll create one that reports the current value of `y`, the neuron's current output.

 ```python
 >>> summary_y = tf.scalar_summary('output', y)
 ```

-When you run a summary it returns a string of protocol buffer text which can be written to a log directory with a `SummaryWriter`.
+When you run a summary operation it returns a string of protocol buffer text which can be written to a log directory with a `SummaryWriter`.

 ```python
 >>> summary_writer = tf.train.SummaryWriter('log_simple_stat')